All Episodes

 I understand that.

-And and that was that was because what the country saw was Democrats rioting and they saw in a Democrat city defined by the mayor's power, Richard Daly, and the police force, you know, here's here's the the better way to have said it would have been the Democrat mayor orders his police force to go in and finally quell these riots and that was on television.
+You know, here's the better way to have said it would have been the Democrat mayor orders his police force to go in and finally quell these riots, and that was on television.

 There were some fires that were set and so forth.

-Yeah but again it was selective you know showing on television but you know why they finally gave you permission to act because they were content for these Democrat protesters to do what they did with no violence about it because you know that was their voting block.
+Because they were content for these Democrat protesters to do what they did with no violence about it because that was their voting block.

-But finally couldn't take it anymore because it was starting to cause more harm than good because people were more interested in what was going on outside of convention all what was going on inside.
+But finally, it couldn't take it anymore because it was starting to cause more harm than good because people were more interested in what was going on outside the convention and all what was going on inside.

 You're exactly right.